skorokithakis/stringphone/docs/source/index.rst

 Basics
 ------

-(If you are too impatient for theory, skip to :ref:`getting-started` to... get started)
+(If you are too impatient for the theory, skip to :ref:`getting-started` to... get started)

 String phone's communication primitive is a :py:class:`Topic
 <stringphone.topic.Topic>`.
 Think of a topic as a room where many devices are